mulab/OMG-resources/2015-11/Programming Assignment.md

 ## Submission

 Fork this repo, add the template file named with `[your github id].tmpl` in this folder and open a pull request.

+## Discussion

+It seems that if a service is restarted, simply reload nginx will make all things right.
+The only problem remains is that when we restart the host, nginx will fail to start since some of the sites'upstream domain are not available.
+So the simplest solution may be: dynamic add conf to sites-enable when container starts and remove conf when container stops.